timcassell/ProtoPromise/README.md

 You can change whether or not objects will be pooled via `Promise.Config.ObjectPooling`.
 Enabling pooling reduces GC pressure.

-If you are in DEBUG mode, you can configure when additional stacktraces will be generated via `Promise.Config.DebugStacktraceGenerator`.
+If you are in DEBUG mode, you can configure when additional stacktraces will be generated via `Promise.Config.DebugCausalityTracer`.

 `Promise.Config.UncaughtRejectionHandler` allows you to route unhandled rejections through a delegate instead of being thrown.

-This is not recommended, but if you are unhappy with the default convertible implementation (Type.IsAssignableFrom(Type)), you can implement your own implementation via `Promise.Config.ValueConverter`.

 ### Compiler Options